osamagamal7/express_crash_course/README.md

 <br>

-  - the request and response objexts are very important, The request obj represents the HTTP request properties for things like URL parameters, Query striings, any data that sent within the body, the HTTP headers, all that stuff is included in the request.
+  - the request and response objects are very important, The request obj represents the `HTTP request properties` for things like URL parameters, Query strings, any data that sent within the body, the HTTP headers, all that stuff is included in the request.
   You can also create middleware , where you can change, add things to this object
 <br>